-• Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94)

-• The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496)

-This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed).
+- Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94) Reducing the TX power in the Advanced Settings is recommended. - The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496) This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed). - Inconsistent respondd API (#522)